viperconsole/viperconsole.github.io/index.md

 # VIPER developer manual

 *As of November 2023, the Viper console is being rewritten from scratch using the Godot Engine.
-This manual is work-in-progress and might not reflect the console's current features.*
+This manual is work-in-progress and might not reflect the console's current features.
+The cheatsheet part though reflects the current development version*

+*If you're consulting this from the viper console, an online version of this manual can be found at <https://viperconsole.github.io>*

 ## Summary